jseparovic/python-ws-dtc-client/README.md

 ### TODO
 Heaps.
-This just shows an example of login so far.
+This just shows an example of login and retrieve account balance.
+It also responds to heartbeats.

 Checkout client.py for the main code and add logic to send and handle messages in on_message